Digital Designs and Renderings, Product Designs

 “FRAME OF MIND: macrocosm vs microcosm” is a conceptual digital design that represents the vast complexity of the unknown.
 This art piece serves to push the mind to think outside the box.
 In order to see the bigger picture, i.e. life’s macrocosm, one might require a certain frame of mind and level of consciousness.
 Perhaps it is also the way in which the mind should frame information.

 The neurons, depicted in this design, carry electrical signals that are essential for complex thought and mobility; however, they are also reliant on their ion rich environment to enable their function.
-Nebulae are used here as the substitute nourishing medium for neurons.
+Nebulae serve as a symbolic nourishing medium for neurons.
 They are distinguished by their gaseous chemicals and are the universe’s elementary component.
 Womb imagery was incorporated into the design to foster the idea of birth, renewal and growth.
-Maybe my interpretation of Stanley Kubrick’s film, “2001: A Space Odyssey” would be a relatively close analogy to this graphic design concept.
+Perhaps my interpretation of Stanley Kubrick’s film, 2001: A Space Odyssey would be a relatively close analogy to this graphic design concept.
 The movie takes the viewer on a voyage filled with symbolism, essentially a tool to aid the viewer to obtain conscious awakening and self transformation (human evolution).

 Architectural models and renderings created with Revit Architecture, Rhino and AutoCAD